MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 Note that within the blue part above, you can also see what entity was used as the main source for that merged attribute.
 In the example above, the values of the merged attribute **IdentityServiceEmail** were taken in most cases from the **SurveyContact** entity (reflected by a value of 1 in the **order** column) and in less cases from the **Sales** entity (reflected by an **order** value of 2).

   - **Unmerged Attributes**: Upon clicking it you can view what attributes were not merged by the system (shown in red below).
-Again, you can also see from which entity the values of this entity come from (but since it's unmerged attribute it's values come from only one entity).
+Again, you can also see from which entity the values of this entity come from (but since it's an unmerged attribute its values come from only one entity).

   > [!div class="mx-imgBorder"]
   > ![](media/configure-data-merge-unmerged-attributes.png "Unmerged attributes")